Los Angeles Public Library to Host Fifth Annual L.A. Libros Festival featuring Authors, Illustrators, Workshops, Performers and Entertainment

 The Bilingual Family Event Will Be Held on Friday and Saturday, Sept.
 29 & 30 Online and In Person at the Central Library, Downtown Los Angeles

 LOS ANGELES, Aug.
-24, 2023 /PRNewswire/ -- The Los Angeles Public Library will be hosting the Fifth Annual Los Angeles Libros Festival, the city's largest celebration of bilingual books, featuring two days of free entertainment for all ages with Spanish and bilingual storytelling, performances, art workshops and award-winning authors on Sept.
+24, 2023 /PRNewswire-HISPANIC PR WIRE/-- The Los Angeles Public Library will be hosting the Fifth Annual Los Angeles Libros Festival, the city's largest celebration of bilingual books, featuring two days of free entertainment for all ages with Spanish and bilingual storytelling, performances, art workshops and award-winning authors on Sept.
 29-30, 2023.

 "Every year, the Los Angeles Libros Festival brings together authors and performers from across the U.S. and Spanish-speaking countries," said City Librarian John F. Szabo.
 "On Saturday, Sept.
 30, at the Central Library, we will have more than 40 events, with 20 authors and more than nine countries represented, making this our biggest L.A.
 Libros Festival to date!"